Skip to content

 Not considering DICOM fields

 Many of the modalities we use have an associated standard, like DICOM for instance.
 While BIDS is not specifically about data format, a lot of metadata information are stored in data files and there is rarely a good reason for using a different name than one from other established standards.
 In using DICOM it is reasonable to check what DICOM has already developed and see if there is overlap.
-In a similar fashion, when relevant, we recommend having a sourcedata/ folder in example datasets to include DICOM files.
+In a similar fashion, when relevant, we recommend having a sourcedata/ directory in example datasets to include DICOM files.
 You can delete the data and keep the header, removing any personally identifying information, also known as PII or "Personal Data" under the General Data Protection Regulation (GDPR).

 Not building up a user community to support the BEP